howl-editor/howl/site/source/doc/api/config.md

 Within each scope, the layer specific value applies.
 If the requested layer value does not exist, the `default` layer value applies.

-The `set-for-mode` command sets the mode specific layer at the global scope.

 ### Evaluation